 1949- Look Magazine published a photo essay called "Prizefighter".
 The photographer was a young kid from the Bronx named Stanley Kubrick.
 Mr Kubrick said he now wanted to try filmmaking.

-1953-The Hollywood Animation Guild chartered.
+1952-The Hollywood Animation Guild chartered.
 Originally the Motion Picture Screen Cartoonists Local 839, signatories included Disney legends Milt Kahl, Les Clark, John Hench and Ken Anderson.

 1977- The cult documentary PUMPING IRON premiered.
 Filmmakers George Butler and Rob Fiore maxed out his American Express card to the tune of $35,000 to bring this look at the little known world of professional bodybuilding to the screen.
-The film first brought to the public a charmingly confident Austrian body builder named Arnold Schwarzenegger who wanted to try acting someday.
+The film first brought to the public a charmingly confident Austrian body builder named Arnold Schwarzenegger, who said he wanted to try acting someday.
 Also Lou Ferrigno who would also star in movies and as the TV Hulk.
-Many year later as a Republican icon, Gov. Arnold Schwarzenegger tried to buy the rights to the film so he could edit out the scenes of him smoking a joint.
+Many years later as a Republican icon, Gov. Arnold Schwarzenegger tried to buy the rights to the film so he could edit out the scenes of him smoking a joint.

 1978- In an interview with the Chicago Tribune, rock star Frank Zappa described most rock journalism as " People who can’t write, interviewing people who can’t talk, for people who can’t read."